ga4gh-beacon/beacon-v2/README.md

 # Unified repository for Beacon v2 - For Testing Only (as of Feb '22)

+## Description

+At this stage, the repository content has been generated automatically:

+1. convert `.json` files from original framework & model repositories into `.yaml` [./framework/src/](./framework/src/) and [./models/src/](./models/src/), using [./tools/yamlerRunner.sh](./tools/yamlerRunner.sh) with [./tools/beaconYamler.py](./tools/yamler.py).
+2. perform some text replacements over the source tree (see [./tools/config.yaml](./tools/config.yaml) - more may be needed?
+3. re-write the modified YAML source files into the output `json` and `yaml` directories

 ### TODO

 * fix path replacements